 - This “Battery Powered” tool lasts 30% more with 10 cartridges with one full charge which makes it one of the top grease guns around of today’s date.

-- This handheld grease gun gives you maximum pressure of 7500psi.
+- This handheld grease gun gives you maximum control with its user-friendly design.

 - The heavy-duty construction saves it from internal and external damages.